starostikm/starostikm.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an NIH NRSA F31 Predoctoral Fellow and Ph.D. candidate in the [Cell, Molecular, Developmental Biology & Biophysics Program](https://cmdb.jhu.edu) at Johns Hopkins University.
-I am co-advised by [John Kim](https://sites.krieger.jhu.edu/kimlab/) in the Department of Biology and [Mike Schatz](https://schatz-lab.org) in the Department of Computer Science.
+I am a postdoctoral fellow in the lab of [Rajiv McCoy](https://mccoy-lab.org) at Johns Hopkins University.
+I received my Ph.D. from the [Cell, Molecular, Developmental Biology & Biophysics Program](https://cmdb.jhu.edu) at Johns Hopkins University, where I was co-advised by [John Kim](https://sites.krieger.jhu.edu/kimlab/) in the Department of Biology and [Mike Schatz](https://schatz-lab.org) in the Department of Computer Science.